mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 (e.g. view the default behaviors, the `year` is only accessible when clicking on the toolbar).
 :::

+Intended for use with the standalone year picker, the `yearsReversed` prop can be set to show the maximum year first and minimum year at the end of the list.

+{{"demo": "DatePickerYearsReversed.js"}}

 ## Landscape orientation

 By default, the Date Picker component automatically sets the orientation based on the `window.orientation` value.